riyadrb/deploy-laravel-app-on-production/README.md

 ### Additional Configuration:

 - The script utilizes `jq` for parsing JSON and `expect` for automating MySQL setup.
-- Certbot for SSL certificate installation is commented out.
-Uncomment and customize if SSL is required.

 <!-- ## Author: